fort-vault/fortvault-documentation/SMART_CONTRACTS_HIGH_LEVEL_DESCRIPTION.md

 - expose policy checks/configuration for off-chain enforcement,
 - provide an on-chain source of truth for policy state.

+Transfer execution services use the policy contracts as a read-only authorization source before signing/broadcasting.
+Processing checks policy before constructing executable transactions, and MPC can independently re-check policy before participating in threshold signing.

 ## Operational Assumptions

 The smart-contract security model assumes: